benkeen/d3pie/d3pie-source/README.md

 #### Relationship to the website

 None!
 Well, basically none.
 The website - i.e. the pretty site that contains the blurb, documentation and generator page is a completely separate layer about the actual d3pie script.
+It uses the same version of d3pie that's available for download - it just makes judicious use of the available API functions to update / redraw the pie charts when needed.

 ### The files